 Instead, the Noukin anime adaptation pulls the same non-linear storytelling trick as the Arifureta anime by completely reorganizing the introduction while also greatly condensing character development plot points.
 The anime jumps straight into the middle of the action, skipping backstory events that are shown only through brief flashbacks.

-To be fair, the Noukin manga uses a similar trick to change the presentation of the light novels’ story, but the manga’s first chapter also used an introductory action scene as a launchpad for explaining why this seemingly innocent young girl can defeat an orc with amazing magical powers.
+To be fair, the Noukin manga uses a similar trick to change the presentation of the light novels’ story, but the manga’s first chapter simply used an introductory action scene as a launchpad for explaining why this seemingly innocent young girl can defeat an orc with amazing magical powers.
 Thus, the manga develops Mile’s character before getting into the Cute Girls Doing Cute Things (CGDCT) humor.

 Therefore, the biggest problem with the anime is how it jumps straight into sexual comedy without first developing the personalities.
 Certainly, the books had some boob jokes, but the anime added unnecessary fan service.
 (Surprisingly, the anime skipped a manga bonus chapter about Mile designing girls underwear.)